KrakenIsHere/The-Vineheart-Realm/index.md

 [[The Devine War]] erupted when the [[Gods]] split into two factions.
 Their devastating conflict nearly destroyed the world, culminating in the creation of [[The Godwound]] - a tear in reality that forced both sides to cease fighting.

 The Vineheart Party emerged as mortal heroes during this conflict, protecting people and minimizing casualties.
-Their actions were so significant that the post-war era became known as The Vineheart Realm, marking the [[Dawn of the new age]] of mortal self-determination.
+Their actions were so significant that the post-war era became known as The Vineheart Realm, marking the [[Dawn of The New Age]] of mortal self-determination.

 [[The Devine War#The Godwound|The Godwound's]] power physically split the main continent into four distinct regions each developing their own unique cultures and societies over the following centuries.